 - Gangrene - death of tissues in legs due to insufficient blood flow

-- Aneurysm (localised bulging or enlargement) in the aorta or other blood vessel.
+- Aortic Atherosclerosis and Aortic Aneurysm (localised bulging or enlargement) in the aorta in the abdomen or thorax (chest cavity).

 The World Health Organization estimates that about 17 million people die of CVD each year, representing 30% of all global deaths.
 Of these 7.6 million are due to coronary heart disease and 5.7 million are due to stroke.
 The number of deaths is predicted to increase to 23.3 million by 2030.
 As the leading cause of death world-wide, cardiovascular disease is a focus of international interest.